Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Geforce GTX 690 should in theory be quite a bit better than the Radeon R9 380X in general. (explain)
+Memory BandwidthThe Geforce GTX 690, in theory, should perform much faster than the Radeon R9 380X in general. (explain)

-Texel RateThe Geforce GTX 690 should be much (more or less 89%) faster with regards to texture filtering than the Radeon R9 380X. (explain)
+Texel RateThe Geforce GTX 690 is quite a bit (approximately 89%) faster with regards to texture filtering than the Radeon R9 380X. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison